simpetr/TSSAlgorithm/README.md

 * [The Python interface of SNAP]: SNAP is a general purpose, high performance system for analysis and manipulation of large networks

 ## How it works
-* The "GraphChecking" folder contains a script that checks if a given dataset represent a direct or undirect graph
+1. The "GraphChecking" folder contains a script that checks if a given dataset represent a direct or undirect graph.
+(Optional)
-* The "LoadCustomizeSave" folder contains a script that adds the threshold value on each node.
-It produces a ".graph" that is necessary for the TSS algorithm.
+2. The "LoadCustomizeSave" folder contains a script that adds the threshold value on each node.
+It produces a ".graph" which is necessary for the TSS algorithm.
-* The "TSS" folder contains the TSS algorithm.
+3. The "TSS" folder contains the TSS algorithm.

 ## Datasets
 The "Datasets" folder contains some datasets that have been used to test the algorithm.